kgunadhi/DiscountDiscover/README.md

 **Required Must-have Stories**

 * User can create new account/log in to access preference settings
-* User can see a list of all stores within a certain radius that fit their preferences
+* User can see a list of all deals within a certain radius that fit their preferences
 * Tapping on a store shows all deals (get deals from database or API)
 * Notification when nearby a store with deals that fits their preferences
 * Settings (Account, Notifications)